Sancocho De Pollo (Puerto Rican Chicken Stew)

 8. Check for seasoning, the sancocho should be thick and creamy.
 If not, mash a few of the root veggies into the stew.

-9. Serve with sliced avocado.
+9. Serve with sliced avocado and white rice

 Recipe Notes